jonathanOdle/jonathanOdle/README.md

-- 👋 Hi, I’m Jonathan Odle
+👋 I’m Jon
-- 💻 I’m a Field Service Engineer
+💻 Field Service Engineer/Analytics Engineer/Frontend Developer
-- 🧠 I have a passion for continuous learning
-- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jonathan-odle/) or [dev.to](https://dev.to/odle)
+📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jonathan-odle/) or [dev.to](https://dev.to/odle)

 <!---
 jonathanOdle/jonathanOdle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.